Sunday, 22 December 2024

 “As individuals are all different from one another, and even from themselves over time, this approach represents a shift towards more personalised and engaging health management,” Prof Ho explained.
 He advocates starting with small, manageable changes, such as reducing sugar intake, to gradually foster a more extensive health regimen.

-The study not only advances the “Quantified Self” movement, where individuals use digital tools to track and improve their health outcomes, but also sets the stage for broader applications in health economics, clinical innovation, and community health strategies.
+The study not only advances the “Quantified Self” movement, where individuals use digital tools to track and improve their health outcomes, but also sets the stage for broader in health economics, clinical innovation, and community health strategies.
 These insights pave the way for future research aimed at understanding how personal health data can drive long-term behavioural changes at an individual level.

 As the field of digital health continues to evolve, Prof Ho and his team are planning further studies to explore how continuous monitoring of health metrics can influence and sustain positive health behaviours across populations.